Cyclone Tauktae intensifies after ploughing through coastal Kerala, Ktka, Goa; 6 dead; Gujarat braces for impact | Science-Environment

 High tidal waves have also lashed Kaipamangalam, Chavakkad and Kodungallur in Thrissur, Pallithura in Thiruvananthapuram, Thrikkannapuzha in Alappuzha and Beypore and Koyilandy in Kozhikode districts.

-The cyclone, which is the first this year, has added to the woes of the states which are already grappling with the devastating third wave of COVID.
+The cyclone, which is the first this year, has added to the woes of the states which are already grappling with the devastating second wave of COVID.

 IMD Director General M Mohapatra said the cyclone has seen a rapid intensification.